The city leases through the online booking service Timmi-software vacant plots of land for cultivation annually 1.5.-31.8

 The most significant changes will be the more secure processing of the registered data and the improved rights of the data subjects.

-The new privacy setting can be found via this link.
+The EU privacy setting can be found via this link.